D0ct0rDave/GammaE/README.md

 ## Build
+First you will need to build the dependencies of the engine.
+Depending on the branch selected we'll have to build some dependencies or another.

+For the main / master branch you will need to build.
+FreeImage (SDKS/Externals/FreeImage)
+lua (SDKS/Externals/lua)

+If you need to build tools:
+wxWidgets (SDKS/Externals/wxWidgets2.8)

 Generate the Engine project files with gen_solution_vs2022.bat.
 This is located under $(RepositoryRoot)/GammaE.

 This will generate the engine project and solution files under the build directory.
 You can now open the solution file and do a full rebuild.